crate/crate/docs/general/ddl/data-types.rst

 -----------------

 Arrays can be written using the array constructor ``ARRAY[]`` or short ``[]``.
-The array constructor is an expression that accepts both literals and expressions as its parameters.
+The array constructor is an :ref:`expression <gloss-expression>` that accepts both literals and expressions as its parameters.
 Parameters may contain zero or more elements.

 Synopsis::